Child care providers are encouraged to prioritize these workers as each phase unrolls.

 Effective 4/17/2020 at 8 p.m., face coverings are required to be worn when you are in public and cannot be 6′ from other people.
 Children under 2 years of age should not wear face masks.

-Child care providers are required to wear face masks when working with children and it is recommended that children in their care also wear them while at the child care facility/home.
+Child care providers are required to wear face masks at all times when working with children and it is recommended that children over 2 in their care also wear them while at the child care facility/home.
 Although there is some mixed thought about face shields, they are currently acceptable by OCFS.

 Click to review the CDC’s Do’s and Don’ts for Facemasks

 Face Masks are now available at many grocery and general purpose stores.
 Handmade masks for adults and children are available from the following local vendors:

 - Face shields allow the entire face to be viewable.
 This may be of particular importance for children participating in speech therapy.
 While still approved by OCFS, we are aware of mixed opinions re: their use to protect against COVID19 (7/22/2020).

 - If you are a provider seeking face shields, we have some to distribute.

 Please contact firstname.lastname@example.org

 - Face shields are available for purchase at Wegmans (perhaps other stores as well, let us know if you see them).

 Make your own face mask using an old t-shirt, a bandana or other similar sized cloth – examples can be found here: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/diy-cloth-face-coverings.html